 Communication Style Assessment (DiSC):

-We use both the EQ-i 2.0 self-assessment and the EQ360 in-depth analysis from MHS.
-These tools increase self-knowledge and awareness, the cornerstone to leadership development and professionalism.
+Gaining self-knowledge and awareness is the cornerstone to leadership development and professionalism.
+We use both the EQ-i 2.0 self-assessment and the EQ360 in depth analysis tools from MHS.
 They help you see the impact of your behaviors and emotions on others and in group interactions, which can increase your effectiveness and help build mutual respect.

 Newly Promoted Leader Needs Emotional Intelligence: